-Based on the above findings and more, I developed the Encrypted Web Style Guidelines to document how any content on the website should look.
+Based on the above findings and more, I developed the Encrypted Web Style Guidelines to document how any content on the website should look, which you can check out in the slideshow below.
 There was some additional graphic design and illustration work incorporated into this, such as the logo alternative colors schemes.

 Our user research was done with a group of 14 developers in 3 phases.
 The first was to browse and interact with the website while answering the following survey questions:

-- What do you like about the site (open-ended)?
+- What do you like about the site?

-- What do you not like about the site (open-ended)?
+- What do you not like about the site?

 - Can you list 3 words to describe the site’s appearance (i.e. layout, graphics, colors, etc)?